Livestock dehorning

 Dehorning is the process of removing the horns of livestock.
 Cattle, sheep, and goats are sometimes dehorned for economic and safety reasons.
 Disbudding is a different process with similar results; it cauterizes and thus destroys horn buds before they have grown into horns.
-Disbudding is commonly performed early in an animal's life, as are other procedures such as docking and castration.
-In some cases, it can be unnecessary.
+Disbudding is performed early in an animal's life, as are other procedures such as docking and castration.
+Not all horned livestock are disbudded, and the environment and use of the animal affects whether the farmer wishes to perform the procedure.
+Horns are removed because they can pose a risk to humans, other animals, and to the bearers of the horns themselves, as horns are sometimes caught in fences or prevent feeding.

-Many breeds of cattle and sheep are naturally hornless.
-The polled gene can occur naturally, and certain breeds lack horns.
-Although polling is common among cattle and sheep, some varieties of livestock species cannot easily be bred to lack horns naturally.
-In one case, the poll gene in goats was linked to hermaphrodism in a single study several decades ago, although fertile polled goats have been bred.
+Some breeds of cattle and sheep are naturally hornless and are called polled livestock.
+This is controlled by genetics.
+Although polled variants of cattle and sheep are commonly raised, some varieties of livestock species cannot easily be bred to lack horns naturally.
+The gene linked to a polled nature in goats was linked to hermaphrodism in a single study several decades ago, although fertile polled goats have been bred.

-Horns are removed because they can pose a risk to humans, other animals and to the bearers of the horns themselves (horns are sometimes caught in fences or prevent feeding).
-Dehorning is only recommended with local anesthesia and sedation by a veterinarian or a trained professional, although a 2011 study showed that only 10% of dairy farmers follow guidelines.
+In general, disbudding is vastly preferred to dehorning, as dehorning is a difficult, painful, and dangerous procedure.
+Instead, most farmers desiring hornless livestock disbud their animals while young, when the process is comparatively quick and easy.
+Dehorning is controversial because of the pain it causes.
+Dehorning is only recommended with local anesthesia and sedation by a veterinarian or a trained professional.
 Removal of larger horns is usually performed during spring and autumn to avoid fly season.
-In very large horns, "tipping" (removal of the tip of the horn) may be recommended to minimize bleeding.
-Dehorning is not routinely performed, since it is a difficult and painful process for the animal.
-Instead, most breeders disbud their animals while young, when the process is quick and easy.
-Dehorning is controversial because of the pain it causes.
+In cases of very large horns, "tipping" (removal of the tip of the horn) is sometimes performed instead to minimize bleeding.

 Rationale

 Removal

-Reasons invoked in support of dehorning animals include the following:
+Reasons invoked in support of keeping polled or disbudded animals include the following: